weltyj/SkyFill/README.md

      will trigger end of sky to be detected.

      ts and tv work the same but for Saturation and Value

+* When you run it in full sky replacement mode (-fsr).
+The placement of the horizon determines the lowest part of the image where any pixel replacement will occur.
+To see how far down in the image replacement is going to occur, run it with an undocumented flag (-SRE).
+The output will be grayscale down to the horizon (which may be curved).
+White pixels will be fully replaced, black pixels will not be replaced.
+You can move the horizon line with the -hy \<p\> flag, where \<p\>=1.0 is the top of the image,
+  \<p\>=0.5 is halfway between the top and bottom...

 DEPENDENCIES: